SpaceEEC/yamdbf-league/README.md

 	level7: 'replaceString',
 }
 ```
->Note: Every key is optional.
+>Note: Every key is optional; You may want to have a trailing space if you don't use an emoji.

 The passed strings will be used to replace the `Level n` (where n is 4-7) representation of champion masteries.